phytec/doc-bsp-yocto/source/bsp/imx8/imx8mp/mainline-head.rst

 .. tip::

-   This step only works if the size of the image file is less than 1GB due to limited usage of RAM size in the Bootloader after enabling OPTEE.
+   This step only works if the size of the image file is less than 1,28GB due to limited RAM space available in the Bootloader.

 These steps will show how to update the eMMC via a USB device.
 Configure the
 |ref-bootswitch| to SD Card and insert an SD card.
 Power on the board and stop